 In the long mountain crest above the Valley of Triglav Lakes the double summit of Tičarica is the first, the lowest of more important summits.
-Even more towards south and south east some less important summits stand, which due to remoteness and broad 'plantages' of pine-bush are only rarely visited.
-As said, there are two summits of Tičarica, Mala (Small), 2071m, and Velika (Big, High), 2091m.
+Even more towards the south and south east some less important summits stand, which due to remoteness and broad 'plantages' of pine-bush are only rarely visited.
+As said, there are two summits of Tičarica, Mala (Small), 2071 m, and Velika (Big, High), 2091 m.
 By some natural laws only the Mala Tičarica is often ascended.
 There the marked path ends and no one continues by the more difficult ridge to the higher Velika Tičarica.
-Also from the marked path, which goes below the whole crest towards Kopica, Velika Tičarica can be ascended only by an easy, but not very pleasant climbing.
+Also from the marked path, which goes across the eastern slopes below the whole crest towards Kopica, Velika Tičarica can be ascended only by an easy, but not very pleasant climb.

 A self-made map of Ticarica and its routes